-THE DODO Restored from Old Dutch paintings.
-This gigantic pigeon was at one time abundant in Mauritius but it was quickly exterminated by early navigators. arranged according to Sharpe's conception of their natural relationship.
+In the first four main cases on the right, the 13,000 known species of birds are represented by typical examples of the principal groups arranged according to Sharpe's conception of their natural relationship.
 The series begins with the Ostriches, the "lowest" birds (that is, those which seem to have changed least from their reptilian ancestors), and goes up to those which show the highest type of development, the Singing Perching Birds, such as our Thrushes and Finches.
 The remaining cases on the right wall and all of those on the left show the geographical distribution of the bird fauna of the world.
 The specimens are grouped according to the great faunal regions, the Antarctic, South American Temperate, American Tropical, North American Temperate, Arctic